-Now a days to reach the required precision and product quality, advanced techniques are needed in the modern manufacturing industries particularly in case of plastic injection molding.
-Secondary Molding is not meant as an alternative for primary molding, but it further adds functionality, aesthetics and durability for molded products.
+Nowadays, to reach the required precision and product quality, advanced techniques are needed in the modern manufacturing industries, particularly in the case of plastic injection molding.
+Secondary molding is not meant as an alternative for primary molding, but it further adds functionality, aesthetics, and durability for molded products.

-Secondary Molding is becoming increasingly important in automotive, electronics, medical devices, aerospace and consumer goods industries etc. In this article we will discuss in detail about what is secondary molding?
-Why it is important? its applications?
+Secondary molding is becoming increasingly important in the automotive, electronics, medical devices, aerospace, and consumer goods industries, etc. In this article, we will discuss in detail what secondary molding is.
+Why is it important? its applications?
 What are the different techniques used?
-What are its advantages and disadvantages? from SEO perspective as well from technical point of view.

 For example: